DecarbNexus/useeio_ghg_sources_disaggregation/README.md

 - **Fuel Types**: Natural gas, coal, petroleum products, etc. (when applicable)
 - **IPCC Categories**: Energy, Industrial Processes, Agriculture, Waste, etc.

-The main outputs are Excel workbooks, CSVs, Parquet files, and JSON-LD with absolute emissions (kg, kgCO2e, MTCO2e) and relative contributions to sector totals.
+The main outputs are Excel workbooks and CSVs with absolute emissions (kg, kgCO2e, MTCO2e) and relative contributions to sector totals.

 ## Just here for the data? (no coding required)